 Students in the Vocational stream choose the CVQ level 2 General Construction or Community Hosting Services at the end of form 3.
+Early Childhood can be an option too, yet this is a working and learning program.
 Assessments are administered throughout the two years till the end of form 5, based upon the standards of the Ministry of Education, Science and Technology (OCW) and CXC.
 Students in the Vocational stream are also allowed to take CSEC examinations based upon the level of readiness, attitude and aptitude.
-The form 4 students will start preparing for the CSEC English and Mathematics.
+The form 4 students will start preparing for the CSEC English and CSEC Mathematics.
 Other subjects offered include IT, EDPM, Home Economics & Management, Technical Drawing.